UUDigitalHumanitieslab/EDPOP/README.md

 ## Without Docker

 1. Make sure you have taken all preparation steps in the READMEs of both applications.
+Consult the `docker-compose.yml` and the `Dockerfile`s for recommended software versions.
 2. Open a new terminal in the `frontend` directory and run `npm run watch`.
 3. Open a new terminal in the `backend` directory and run `python manage.py runserver`.
 4. Open `localhost:8000`.